FaazAbidi/doccelerate/README.md

   <h1>Doccelerate – AI Powered Documentation Editor</h1>
 </div>

 Hello!
-This is a side-project I put together for the **Pluno Engineering Challenge**.
+This is a side-project I put together.
 It lets you describe a documentation change in plain English and then shows AI-generated edit suggestions that you can tweak or approve.

 🟢 **Give it a spin:** https://doccelerate-web-production.up.railway.app/

----

-## 📜 Challenge Recap

-Here’s how I understood the brief:

-Pluno asked me to build an app that:

-1. Lets a user describe a documentation change in plain English.
-2. Uses AI to propose edits across a Markdown knowledge base (OpenAI Agents SDK docs in this case).
-3. Shows the diff so the user can **accept / reject / tweak** every suggestion.
-4. Persists the approved updates.

-I had about a week, so I focused on getting the happy-path working end-to-end rather than polishing every edge case.

 ---